mebusy/notes/dev_notes/AI_CS188_MDP.md

  - Recursive relation (one-step look-ahead / Bellman equation):
     - ![](../imgs/cs188_util_fixed_policy.png)
     - **PS**: it's the same kind of bellman equation but the "maximum" is gone, and the action *a* replace by π(s)
+    - This is now a linear system of equations.
+I can always just solve linear equations by sticking them in MATLAB or something.

 π : the function π is a policy. it takes a state and returns an action.
 It has no information about past or future .
 So far it is a function from states to actions.
 What is actually living inside the implementation of π ?
 It could be a lookup table, or it could be a snippet of code which executes expectimax.
 Now π is implemented by on-demand expectimax computations which is not what value iteration does.